vi/websocat/doc/functions.md

 ## async_fd

-Use specified file descriptor for input/output, retuning a StreamSocket.
+Use specified file descriptor for input/output, returning a StreamSocket.

 If you want it as DatagramSocket, just wrap it in a `chunks` wrapper.